 - Choice Factors – An overview of the kind of things they’re looking for in a product like yours

 Again, all of the sections in this Persona are directly aligned to the questions I ask during the interview, so feel free to add or remove whatever sections are most relevant to you.

 Stage 4: Socializing the Personas

-Now that you’ve built your Buyer Personas, it’s time to get the information into the hands of the people who will use them.
+Now that you’ve built your Buyer Persona, it’s time to get the information into the hands of the people who will use them.

-Put together a presentation that highlights the buyer personas you created, along with information on what buyer personas are, how they are to be used in your organization, your methodology for creating them, examples customers for each persona, etc. and do a presentation to your company.
-This might be at an all-company meeting, or perhaps just to a few key teams.
+- Present them to your company: Put together a presentation that highlights the buyer personas you created, along with information on what buyer personas are, how they are to be used in your organization, your methodology for creating them, examples of customers for each persona, etc., and do a presentation to your company.
+This might be at an all-company meeting or perhaps just to a few key teams.

-We then put each of these characters on posters in the various offices and meeting rooms around the world in order to keep the customer and their needs front and center as employees make decisions.
+We then put each of these characters on posters in the various offices and meeting rooms worldwide to keep the customer and their needs front and center as employees make decisions.

 Given how much they inform almost everything else in your marketing function, it’s important to get them right.
 So take the time to do the quantitative and qualitative research and build personas based on real customer insight, as it will pay off in the long run.